ddkwing/ihear/README.md

 # ihear

 `ihear` is a macOS-oriented transcription assistant inspired by Wispr Flow.
-It provides both a CLI workflow and a lightweight menu bar helper that lets you capture speech and send the transcript wherever you are typing.
+It now ships with a GPU-ready FastAPI backend plus a streamlined CLI that can talk to the server or run fully offline when needed.
+A lightweight menu bar helper remains available for macOS users.

 ## Features

+- GPU-hosted Whisper medium inference for fast, private transcription on CUDA machines.
-- Multiple transcription backends with automatic selection between local Whisper and the OpenAI API.
+- Multiple transcription backends with automatic selection between local Whisper and the OpenAI API when operating offline.
 - Automatic text summarisation for archived recordings.
 - SQLite-backed storage so you can browse, inspect, and delete past transcripts.
 - Menu bar recorder that listens for the `fn` key, captures audio, transcribes it, and